Dining Room - Room #5

 FLOOR PLAN

 Our new floor plan was developed to establish a more inviting dining room.
 Shown here are the details of the redesigned layout, including newly introduced walls, paneling, cove details, baseboards, and patterned flooring.
 Bringing the vision to life was no small undertaking.
 Faherty Construction guided the process from concept to completion, seamlessly coordinating the work of vendors and fabricators.
+Their attention to detail is unmatched.

 Before